jeetzala/aws-ecs-task-manager/README.md

 HEALTHY
 ```

-The ALB target became:
+The new ALB target became:

 ```text
 healthy
 ```

-The previous task entered:
+The previous target entered:

 ```text
 draining
 ```

-and was subsequently removed.
+The previous task was then removed after the new deployment became healthy.

 ---